chaos-mesh/website/versioned_docs/version-2.7.3/uninstallation.md

 ### Step 4: Remove CRDs

-`helm uninstall` would not remove the CRDs, so you could remove them manually by executing:
+`helm uninstall` does not remove the CRDs, so you can remove them manually by executing:

 ```shell
 kubectl delete crd $(kubectl get crd | grep 'chaos-mesh.org' | awk '{print $1}')